 Camden is a tiny town located in the state of Indiana.
 With a population of 600 people and just one neighborhood, Camden is the 389th largest community in Indiana.
-Camden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Camden has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camden is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Camden who work in office and administrative support (17.22%), management occupations (10.26%), and sales jobs (7.62%).

-The citizens of Camden are slightly less educated than the national average of 21.84% for the average city or town: 13.65% of adults in Camden have a bachelor's degree or advanced degree
+The percentage of adults in Camden with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.65% of adults in Camden have a bachelor's degree or advanced degree.

 The per capita income in Camden in 2022 was $32,366, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $129,464 for a family of four.
 However, Camden contains both very wealthy and poor people as well.